justinthelaw/opera/README.md

 ## Why the Hard Fork

 The purpose of hard-forking this particular tool's repository is as follows:

 1. Refactor the codebase to modern TypeScript, and eliminate Create-React-App (CRA) overhead
 2. Provide more GitOps and open-source developer direction/instructions
 3. Add OpenAI GPT4 prompt engineering to create new "bullet forge" feature
 4. Revamp the user interface and experience using modern Material UI standards
-5. Rearchitect to a client-server application to provide persistence, security, and improvement insights
+5. Re-architect to a client-server application to provide persistence, security, and improvement insights

 ## What are "Bullets"